 Rosemary Stafford is a traveling floral and stylistic spatial designer.
 The Portland native kicked off her career at 18 years-old and hasn’t looked back.
 Having majored in Creative Writing at Pitzer College, Rose looks to design as visual storytelling.
 She launched her own company in 2008 and she partnered with Kara Gilbert of Vibrant Valley Farm in 2017 to learn the flower farming trade.
 Working with the powerhouse team of the Nightwood Society is a dream come true for Rose.

 Sarah Schneider got her start in the kitchen as a teen.
-After finishing culinary school in Portland, Sarah worked in groundbreaking kitchens from San Francisco to New York City.
-She also traveled the world as a chef on a cruise ship.
+After finishing culinary school in Portland, Sarah worked in groundbreaking kitchens from Foreign Cinema and Salumeria in San Francisco to Marlow & Daughters in New York City.
 Sarah returned to Portland in 2015, when she took her place in the kitchen at Renata as sous chef and butcher.
 Sarah's creative energy makes us so excited to have her as our Kitchen Queen.

 Jules was born and raised on the southern coast of New Jersey, just a stone’s throw from the Atlantic Ocean.
 Early inspiration came in the form of soft-shell crabs, Jersey tomatoes, and family fishing trips.
 Jules attended The New England Culinary Institute in Burlington, Vermont where she trained as a chef and fueled her enthusiasm for food, wine, and hospitality.
 Jules found her way to the Willamette Valley and now serves as Director of Hospitality at Soter Vineyards.
 She's also unstoppable as our wine maven.